swzy/swzy.github.io/_posts/2020-8-30-Some-Takeaways.md

 description: Monthly Summary
 ---

 It's been extremely difficult, but I'm starting to get past the point where I'm reducing my problems to "laziness" and trying to take a more nuanced perspective and understanding of myself.
 As an example, I've struggled my entire life with totally trashing my self-esteem and confidence from my failures, real or perceived.
-It's a tactic that has worked for me in the past but, these days, I find that I shut down far more than I used to in the past.
+It's a tactic that has worked for me in the past but, these days, I find that I shut down far more than I used to.

 But like I said, I'm slowly getting better.
-And even though I have a private blog where this type of self-reflection may be more appropriate, I want to use this outlet to help keep myself accountable.
+And even though I have a private blog where this type of self-reflection may be more appropriate, I want to use this outlet to help keep myself accountable, both from a productivity standpoint but also just being better to myself.

 # August 2020 Summation
 * Covered JavaScript basics and restarted TheOdinProject